-Coronavirus: 254 Indian pilgrims stranded in Iran have tested positive
+Coronavirus: 254 Indian pilgrims stranded in Iran on list of positive cases shared by embassy

 Anger over the evacuation delay

 Most of the stranded pilgrims are quartered in hotels around the city of Qom, one of the worst hit places in Iran.
 With 14,991 infected cases, Iran has seen 853 deaths due to Covid-19, a disease caused by a new strain of coronavirus.

-On February 27, India cancelled all flight operations from Iran.
+On February 27, when India cancelled all flight operations from Iran, the pilgrims waited for embassy officials to help them out of the country.
+Doctors started taking samples in the first week of March and on March 10, a batch of 58 pilgrims were evacuated.
+Those who remained behind started protesting on March 12, when embassy officials told them only those who tested negative would be evacuated.

 Pilgrims in Iran said that the test results had started arriving in batches days ago.
 But Indian embassy officials in Iran did not arrange quarantine facilities even though several had tested positive, they alleged.